google/note-maps/README.md

 ## Architecture Overview

-The mobile app will be a [Flutter][] client that uses [GraphQL][] over HTTP to communicate with an embedded web server implemented in [Go][].
-The embedded server will bind to a random port on `localhost`, will serve HTTPS using a unique self-signed certificate, and will provide the URL along with a randomly generated authentication token to the mobile app.
+The mobile app will be a [Flutter][] front end with a UI focused on entering and organizing notes, and that uses a [GraphQL][] based protocol to communicate with an embedded topic maps storage and query engine implemented in [Go][].

-The server will use an LSM based key-value store to keep topic maps in local storage, and will be responsible for serialization and deserialization of topic maps to standard data formats.
+The storage engine will use an LSM based key-value store to keep topic maps in local storage, where they may be included in system backups, and will be responsible for serialization and deserialization of topic maps to standard data formats.

 [Flutter]: https://flutter.dev
 [Go]: https://golang.org